The position of care manager is a front-line leadership role within a residential care setting

 - maintain quality standards and ensure health and safety compliance

-- liaise with, and maintaining partnerships with, other local community organisations
+- liaise with and maintain partnerships with other local community organisations

 - ensure any regulatory activity, such as personal care and administering medicines, is delivered within regulations